|Download the Executive Summary of our 2011 Inquiry into the State of HR in Canada|

 We invite you to participate in our survey and share your insights on the HR profession in Canada.
 Our survey will close on April 5, 2013.

-Should you have any questions regarding our practitioner-focused research, please contact Alison Hill.
+Should you have any questions regarding our practitioner-focused research, please contact our Research Team.

 >>This survey is now CLOSED.